 How Long Can You Go Without Paying Property Taxes?

-Sometimes your property taxes are paid separate.
-And in some cases property tax rates may have increased in your area forcing your mortgage payment to go up.
-Your escrow balance might be lacking funds.
+Sometimes your mortgage may not have an escrow account for property taxes and home owners insurance.
 And if you’re in a financial rut, in foreclosure, or in a situation where you cannot pay the extra property tax, what do you do?
-You might be wondering how long can you go without payment property taxes in Utah before you ultimately lose your property with everything on it including your home?
+You might be wondering how long can you go without paying your property taxes in Utah before you ultimately lose your property.

 Unfortunately, it’s not just missing a mortgage payment which can result in losing your home & property.
 You could also lose your home if you don’t pay your property tax due each year regardless if you have a home on the land or not.
 So, how long can you go without paying property taxes is an important question.

 When property tax is not paid a lien can be placed on the home by filing certain paper work with the county.
-A recent survey found that property taxes levied on single family homes in 2017 amounted to over $293 Billion; an increase of 6 percent from the previous year.
-That’s an average of $3,399 per home.
-By comparison, the average annual property tax on a home priced at state median value in Utah is only $1,576.
+The average annual property tax on a home priced at the state median value of $511,800 in 2002 in Utah is only $3,224.
+However, many homes in Utah are valued in the high 300’s which means property tax amounts closer to $2000.00.

-In Utah, the Property Tax Redemption Period ends March 15 of the current year for taxes five years late.
+In Utah, the Property Tax Redemption Period ends March 15 of the current year for property taxes that are five years late.
 This means if you have property taxes due for 2017, and it is past March 15, 2022, you can no longer bring your property taxes current.
-Any late property tax payment received before March 15 of the current year will be applied to the most current tax year first.
-Once any property tax becomes five years late as of that date, each year owed must be paid in order to stop a property tax sale; which in Utah occurs the fourth Thursday of May or May 26th in 2022.
+Any late property tax payment received before March 15 of 2022 will be applied to the most current tax year first.
+Once any property tax becomes five years late, each year owed must be paid in order to stop a property tax sale; which in Utah occurs the fourth Thursday of May or May 26th in 2022.

-Lets assume you owe property taxes on your Salt Lake City home for 2014, 2015, 2016, 2017 and 2018.
-Any payment you make by March 15th of the current year will be applied to 2018 first, then 2017 and so on.
-So in this example, if you make a property tax payment that is enough for 4 years of property taxes, you will still owe property taxes for 2014.
-Since 2014 property taxes due is 5 years old, the house will be auctioned off on the 4th Thursday of May each year.
+Lets assume you owe property taxes on your Salt Lake City home for 2017, 2018, 2019, 2020 and 2021.
+Any payment you make by March 15th of the current year will be applied to 2021 first, then 2020 and so on.
+So in this example, if you make a property tax payment that is enough for 4 years of property taxes, you will still owe property taxes for 2017.
+Since 2017 property taxes due is 5 years old, the house will be auctioned off on the 4th Thursday of May.

-However, the ramifications of not paying property taxes can begin much earlier.
-And they don’t stop with sales and foreclosure.
+However, the ramifications of not paying property taxes can begin much earlier than th e5 year mark.
 A state tax lien can be filed against you if no prior arrangements are made with a state or county tax commission for regular payment.
 Not only will a state tax lien likely prevent you from selling or refinancing property in the near future; but it will also make it next to impossible to acquire credit.
 Once filed, a lien is entered into public record; even if it’s withdrawn as a result of paying the full balance.
 That lien will still appear on credit reports (listed as set aside) for up to eight years after—even if the property changes hands.

 However, for some of you, this may not be an option you qualify for.
-Perhaps you recently experienced a divorce.
-Or a serious illness in the family.
+Perhaps you recently experienced a divorce or a serious illness in the family.
 Or simply found yourself in dire financial straits.
 You’ve tried to keep your head above water as best you can; but between monthly mortgage payments and ever increasing bills, there’s simply not enough left to hand over to the state.

 We ❤️ questions and helping so please reach out anytime.